newdigate/newdigate/README.md

-**Go for it!** Make a thing!
+**Go for it!** Make something!

-Use as much of this code as you like, but if you want a change - please DIY and send a pull-request, or just make a branch and share your changes for the community -
+Use as much of this code as you like...

+but if you want a change - please DIY and send a pull-request, or just make your own branch and share your changes for the community -

 Thanks!!!

 ```hardware design```
 [midi-tool](https://github.com/newdigate/samd21g-midi-tool)